TouK/nussknacker/ui/README.md

 ## Access to service
  Service should be available at ~~http://localhost:8080/api~~

-# Running UI to develop/debug additional models with stubbed ProcessManager
+# Running UI to develop/debug additional models with stubbed DeploymentManager

 If you want to run Nussknacker UI to see if your model behaves correctly (e.g. if dynamic parameters are OK), you don't have to follow steps above.
 You also don't have to build model jar and put it in